Antonio Rogerio Nogueira

 Nogueira will no longer face Ilir Latifi at a UFC Fight Night in Oklahoma City on June 25, Guilherme Cruz of MMAFighting.com reports.

-It seems like the 41-year-old's age is starting to catch up to him, as he'll have to sit out for another fight.
+The 41-year-old's age may be starting to catch up to him, as he'll have to sit out for another fight.
 It seems like the beginning of the end to the hall-of-famer's career, which has been spiraling downward lately with a 1-3 record in his last four fights.

 Antonio Rogerio Nogueira: Past News Updates ( ▲ View most recent update )